van001/lesscode/readme.md

     'patents' : ['123','456','8910']
 }
 ```
-Most programming language provide the implementation of the above categories, so we may not have to implement them bust just use them.
+Most programming language provide the implementation of the above categories, so we may not have to implement but just use them.
 In future I may use this base object and categories to build complex categories like Heap, Tree & Graph.

 ## 2. Pure Functions